FYP-3D-MRI-Super-Resolution/3D_MRI_SR_Pix2Pix/README.md

 To select a slice to run the training on, use the parameter `--chosen_slice`.
 At the moment only transverse slices are supported and the default slice is the middle transverse slice for a scan of size 240x240x155.

-The network is a u128 by default, so the images should have side lengths which are multiples of 128.
+The network is a `unet_128` by default, so the images should have side lengths which are multiples of 128.
 However, if this is not the case, random crops will be performed to ensure that the entire structure of the brain is captured.

-In case you not have a GPU, please add the option `--gpu_id -1`.
+In our tests `resnet_6blocks` performed best, and we think they are the best choice for this purpose.

 ### Test
 Once the model has been trained, we can retrieve the results for the `test_name` experiment with
 ```
 python test.py --dataroot path/to/data --dataset_mode nifti --model pix2pix3d --name test_name --preprocess resize --excel --postprocess 1 --phase name/to/test
 ```
-If the source images do not have side lengths which are multiples of 128 they can be padded with `--preprocess resize`.
+If the source images do not have side lengths which are multiples of 128 they can be padded with `--preprocess pad`.

 The flag `--excel` prints the results of the MSE computation to a csv file.
 Otherwise, the results are only printed to screen.

 `name/to/test` is the name of the folder where the MRI images for testing are located.
-For example, if the files to test are in `/path/to/data/name/to/test`, then
-`name/to/test` should be used.
+For example, if the files to test are in `/path/to/data/name/to/test`, then `name/to/test` should be used.
 The default value is `test`.

 The variable `--postprocess` can be used to postprocess the image:
 * **-1** (default): means no post-processing,